raadned/vertx-kafka-integration/README.md

 The main components are:

- - A Vert.X webserver exposing a REST endpoint that will invoke the Kafka producer.
+ - A Vert.X webserver exposing a REST endpoint that will trigger the Kafka producer.
- - Consumers are then listening to the queue and processing the messages.
+ - Consumers are listening to the queue and processing the messages.
 These are modelled as worker verticles.
- - Project configuration is passed in using a json file
+ - Project configuration is passed in as json

 ## Dependencies